-Our Harvard-appointed faculty use our position within both a medical school and a health plan to conduct research to identify effective interventions and systems of care that can improve health care delivery, inform and enhance prevention efforts, evaluate and inform health care policy, and contribute to public health.
-Our research spans many axes: from prenatal care to palliative care; from ambulatory clinics to intensive care units; and from policy to practice.
-Although faculty research interests are diverse, the common thread of all of our work is a focus on population health.
-This big-picture perspective connects individual care to wider systems of care to improve health across the country and the world.
+Our Harvard-appointed faculty use our position within both a medical school and a health plan to conduct research to identify effective interventions and systems of care that can improve health care delivery, inform and enhance prevention efforts, evaluate and inform health policy, and contribute to public health.

-Our research is focused in the following areas:
+Our work is focused in five key areas.

-Our research faculty members are aligned with one or more research divisions.
+Our investigators are aligned with one or more research divisions.

 Center for Healthcare Research in Pediatrics (CHeRP)